Why it’s important to know where coronavirus came from | DW | 14.01.2021

-SARS-CoV-2 probably originated in bats, but how it passed to people has been the subject of intense speculation and is now being investigated by the WHO.
+SARS-CoV-2 probably originated in bats, but how it passed to people has been the subject of intense speculation and is now being investigated by the World Health Organization.

 Experts from the World Health Organization (WHO) arrive in China today to carry out a long-anticipated investigation into the origins of the coronavirus.

-Ten researchers, predominantly from European countries, with expertise in virology, ecology and public health, are hoping to answer key questions about how and when SARS-CoV-2 first infected people.
+Ten researchers with expertise in virology, ecology and public health are hoping to answer key questions about how and when SARS-CoV-2 first infected people.

 Although more than a year has passed since the first reported case of coronavirus in China in December 2019, experts still do not know exactly when or where the virus emerged.